libris/librisxl/README.md

 Run the marcframe converter on that to print out the resulting JSON-LD:

     $ gradle -q runMarcFrame -Dargs=/tmp/bibtest.json

-## Setting up a proper instance

-For running a proper instance (e.g. in production), you should use a standalone elasticsearch instance, and deploy a whelk war into a webapp container.

-### Configure standalone elasticsearch

-First set up configuration of it:

-    $ cp etc/configuration/libris/oaipmh.properties.in etc/configuration/libris/oaipmh.properties
-    $ vim etc/configuration/libris/oaipmh.properties # ... (ask for directions)

-### Perform whelk operations

-Run whelkOperation gradle task to import, reindex or rebuild:

-    THIS OPERATION IS DEPRECATED.

-    $ gradle whelkOperation -Dargs='ARGS' -Dwhelk.config.uri=<uri-to-config-json> (-Delastic.host='<host>') (-Delastic.cluster='<cluster>') (-Dfile.encoding='<encoding>')

-Where ARGS is:

-     -d,--dataset <arg>      dataset (bib|auth|hold)
-     -n,--num <arg>          maximum number of document to import -o,--operation <arg>    which operation to perform (import|reindex|etc) -p,--picky <arg>        picky (true|false)
-     -s,--since <arg>        since Date (yyyy-MM-dd'T'hh:mm:ss) for OAIPMH -u,--serviceUrl <URL>   serviceUrl for OAIPMH
-     -w,--whelk <arg>        the name of the whelk to perform operation on e.g. libris
-     -c,--component <arg>    which components to use for reindexing (defaults to all)

-Example - import a maximum of 10000 documents since 2000-01-01 using etc/whelksoperations.json to configure the whelks from external sources:

-    $ gradle whelkOperation -Dargs='-o import -w libris -d bib -s 2000-01-01T00:00:00Z -n 10000 -p true' -Dfile.encoding='utf-8'

-Example - "reindex" triple store, performing load from storage, turtle conversion and adding to triple store:

-    $ gradle whelkOperation -Dargs='-o reindex -w libris -c sesamegraphstore'

 ## Using a Graph Store